Governance of payment systems

 - publish their board minutes to explain their decisions

-We will ensure compliance with our directions through annual compliance reporting and by monitoring governance changes in payment systems.
+We ensure operators are compliant with our directions through annual compliance reporting and by monitoring governance changes in payment systems.

-On 15 December 2015 we published a report on access and governance, summarising the progress operators have made to create more open and flexible direct access to payment systems, and inclusive and more transparent governance.
-Read the report.
+On 9 March 2017 we published our second report on access and governance, summarising the progress operators have made to create more open and flexible direct access to payment systems, and inclusive and more transparent governance.

-All interbank operators will be required to ensure the interests of service-users are appropriately represented in their decision-making processes at board level.
+All interbank operators are required to ensure the interests of service-users are appropriately represented in their decision-making processes at board level.
 We expect this to drive decisions that are focused on users’ interests, improving innovation and the customer experience.

-They will also be required to publish board minutes and votes in a timely manner, including a statement of how independent directors have exercised their discretion with public interest matters.
-This will ensure that we and other stakeholders can clearly see how they are improving the voice of service-users in their decisions.
+They are required to publish board minutes and votes in a timely manner, including a statement of how independent directors have exercised their discretion with public interest matters.
+This ensures that we and other stakeholders can clearly see how they are improving the voice of service-users in their decisions.

-Interbank operators will also be required to report annually on how they have complied with our directions.
+Interbank operators are also required to report annually on how they have complied with our directions.